More Than 200 Companies, All in One Place.

 Auto insurance pricing in Texas is shaped by how much ground drivers cover and the conditions they face along the way.
 With millions of miles of roadway, heavy daily commuting, and frequent weather‑related damage, insurance costs reflect ongoing exposure rather than short trips or seasonal driving.

-Across the state, the average car insurance cost in Texas for full coverage is about $2,650 per year, which places Texas near — but slightly below — the national average.
+Across the state, the average car insurance cost in Texas for full coverage in 2026 is about $2,751 per year, which places Texas near — but slightly above— the national average of $2,696.
 This balance is largely due to lower costs in rural regions offset by higher premiums in major metro areas where congestion and claim frequency are significantly higher.

-For drivers choosing a lower-cost option, liability-only car insurance in Texas averages around $725 annually.
-While this keeps premiums more affordable, it offers limited financial protection and does not account for vehicle damage or many weather-related losses that are common in the state.
+For drivers choosing a lower‑cost option in 2026, liability‑only car insurance in Texas averages around $786 annually.
+While this keeps premiums more affordable, it offers limited financial protection and does not account for vehicle damage or many weather‑related losses that are common in the state.

 Several factors consistently influence full coverage Texas rates.
 Severe weather, including hailstorms, flooding, and coastal hurricanes, increases comprehensive claims.
 Dense traffic in large cities raises collision frequency, while long‑distance driving across highways adds cumulative risk over time.
 These combined pressures help explain why insurance costs can shift dramatically from one part of Texas to another.